 Sound masking involves a discrete audio system, which adds low level, unobtrusive background sound within the frequencies of the human speech spectrum.

-The purpose of sound masking is to reduce the intelligibility of speech in a localised area, uniformly filtering down into the treated space below.
+The purpose is to reduce the intelligibility of speech in a localised area, uniformly filtering down into the treated space below.

 The masking sound is programmed to be both comfortable and effective at masking human speech.
 This in turn greatly increases concentration levels and productivity.